dashpay/dips/compressed-headers.md

 |6   | possibly to signal "more headers follow" to make the encoding self-delimiting.
 |7   | currently undefined

-This bitfield adds 1 byte for every block in the chain, for a current total increase of 629,474B.
+This bitfield adds 1 byte for every block in the chain.

 #### Version

 In most cases the Version field will be identical to one referenced in one of the previous 7 unique versions, as indicated by bits 0,1,2 of the Bitfield.

-To block 629,474 there were 616,137 blocks whose version was in the previous 7 distinct versions, and only 13,338 blocks whose version was not, this includes any version bit manipulation done via overt ASIC boost.
+In bitcoin testing to block 629,474, there were 616,137 blocks whose version was in the previous 7 distinct versions and only 13,338 blocks that were not.

 | Genesis to block | Current (B) | Compressed (B) | Saving (%) |
 | -                | -           | -              | -          |